 These supplements often contain several ingredients that are said to increase nitric oxide, such as nitrate or the amino acids L-arginine and L-citrulline.

-This is likely because most of the L-arginine that is ingested is metabolized or broken down before it gets a chance to reach the bloodstream, whereas L-citrulline is not (34).
+According to one older study, this may be because much of the L-arginine that is ingested is metabolized or broken down before it gets a chance to reach the bloodstream (

 Therefore, supplements that increase nitric oxide may have important implications for diabetes treatment and disease prevention.

-But until more research is available, it is premature to recommend taking L-arginine supplements to treat diabetes.
+Therefore, until more research is available, it is premature to recommend taking L-arginine supplements to treat or manage diabetes.

 However, there are some side effects to be aware of.

-L-arginine taken in doses above 10 grams can cause stomach discomfort and diarrhea (42).
+According to some older research, L-arginine taken in doses above 10 g can cause stomach discomfort and diarrhea (

-Before taking any supplements to increase nitric oxide, consult your doctor or dietitian.
+Before taking any supplements to increase nitric oxide, consult a doctor or dietitian.

 Nitric oxide is a molecule that plays many important roles in human health.